Marathi language

-Marathi distinguishes inclusive and exclusive forms of 'we' and possesses a three-way gender system, that features the neuter in addition to the masculine and the feminine.
-In its phonology, it contrasts apico-alveolar with alveopalatal affricates and alveolar with retroflex laterals ([l] and [ɭ] (Marathi letters ल and ळ respectively).
+Marathi distinguishes inclusive and exclusive forms of 'we' and possesses three genders: masculine, feminine, and neuter.
+Its phonology contrasts apico-alveolar with alveopalatal affricates and alveolar with retroflex laterals ([l] and [ɭ] (Marathi letters ल and ळ respectively).

 History

-Indian languages, including Marathi, that belong to the Indo-Aryan language family are derived from early forms of Prakrit.
+Modern Indo-Aryan languages, including Marathi, that belong to the Indo-Aryan language family are derived from Prakrits via Apabhraṃśa.
 Marathi is one of several languages that further descend from Maharashtri Prakrit.
-Further changes led to the formation of Jain Apabhraṃśa followed by Old Marathi.
+Further changes led to the formation of Apabhraṃśa, followed by Old Marathi.